 The Archery Trade Association was conceived during the 1947 National Archery Tournament in Salt Lake City as an organization to harness the energies of the archery industry to ensure its long-term survival.

-The actual organization didn’t launch, however, until the 1953 NFAA National Tournament at Two Rivers, Wis., when 45 archery manufacturers and dealers took the first step in the ATA’s development.
+The actual organization didn’t launch, however, until the 1953 NFAA National Tournament at Two Rivers, Wisconsin, when 45 archery manufacturers and dealers took the first step in the ATA’s development.

 The trade group was originally called AMADA, for Archery Manufacturers and Dealers Association.
 Its goals were to establish product standards for the industry, and to promote the bowhunting and target-archery markets.
 Larry Whiffen Sr. of Milwaukee, a member of the Archery Hall of Fame, was elected the organization’s first president when AMADA was incorporated in Iowa on April 22, 1954.
 Whiffen was a contemporary of legendary bowhunters like Fred Bear, Howard Hill and Ben Pearson.
 Before dying in 1960 at age 59, Whiffen’s passion for archery helped make AMADA a success.

 When the organization changed its name to the Archery Manufacturers Organization in 1965, its leaders introduced the AMO logo.
 During these early years, AMO’s duties were performed by volunteer executive directors and board members.
 Its promotional arm was the American Archery Council, a committee of associations and groups formed by AMO to promote archery and bowhunting.

 In the 1970s, the AMO office affiliated with the Sporting Goods Manufacturers Association (SGMA) in West Palm Beach, Fla.
 SGMA provided a staff member to be the AMO’s part-time office manager.